gdt-dev/core/README.md

   the name of the environment variable to read into the named variable.
 * `assert`: (optional) an object describing the conditions that will be asserted about the test action.
+* `assert.require`: (optional) a boolean indicating whether a failed assertion will cause the test scenario's execution to stop.
+The default behaviour of `gdt` is to continue execution of subsequent test specs in a test scenario when an assertion fails.
 * `assert.exit-code`: (optional) an integer with the expected exit code from the executed command.
 The default successful exit code is 0 and therefore you do not need to specify this if you expect a successful exit code.